 Already filed your tax return?

-If you have already filed your tax return, don't forget you need to pay any tax due by 31st January 2019.
-If you are late paying your income tax, interest will be charged and surcharges will apply once payment is 28 days overdue.
+If you have already filed your tax return, don't forget you need to pay any tax due by 31st January.
+You are able to pay early or set yourself a reminder for nearer the time.
+If you pay your income tax late, HM Revenue and Customs (HMRC) will charge interest automatically once payment is 28 days overdue.

 If your tax return is still outstanding

-If you are completing your own tax return, HM Revenue & Customs' (HMRC) online filing system can calculate your tax liability for you.
-But needless to say, it will not check whether your figures are correct or that you have claimed your full entitlement to expenses, reliefs and allowances.
+If you are completing your own tax return, it's important to check your figures are correct and you've claimed your full entitlement to expenses, reliefs and allowances.

-If you instead decide to use your local TaxAssist Accountant, they take care of all your tax affairs for you – from registration with HMRC, to completion of the tax return, to calculation of your tax liability and the due dates.
-They will make sure your affairs are as tax efficient as possible too.
-So if you are using an accountant, the main thing you need to do is make sure you get your records to them in good time and give them as much information as possible.
+An experienced accountant will also make sure your affairs are as tax efficient as possible.
+The key thing you need to do is make sure you get your accounting and tax records to your accountant in good time and give them as much information as possible.

-The time has passed for paper tax returns
+The deadline for paper tax returns is 31st October

-Remember, contrary to popular belief, HMRC will not necessarily send you a tax return to complete – it is your responsibility to register for Self Assessment if necessary.
+HMRC will not send you a tax return to complete – it is your responsibility to register for self-assessment if necessary.

 Out of time?
 Use an accountant

-If you are doing your own tax return and are concerned your online access to the HMRC website won't be active in time to file before 31st January, an accountant or tax adviser should be able to file your tax return for you via their special agent logins with HMRC.
+If you're concerned you won't have online access to HMRC before 31st January, contact an accountant or tax adviser.
+They should be able to file your tax return for you via their agent login with HMRC.

 Don’t leave it until 31st January

 The more time you leave yourself to prepare your tax return, the better.
-This should reduce the risk of errors and mistakes being made, which could not only be costly, but could also mean that you end up having to re-do your tax return.
+This will reduce errors and mistakes, which could be costly.
+They could also mean that you have to amend your tax return.

-So don’t leave your tax return until the final day, as HMRC’s website and call centres will be under tremendous pressure.
+We recommend you don’t leave your tax return until the final day of the deadline.
+HMRC’s website and call centres, as well as your accountant, will be under tremendous pressure.